SayHomeSell.com Logo

 Teaser Rates:

-some lenders will entice borrowers with a teaser rate.
+Some lenders will entice borrowers with a teaser rate.
 Note that at the end of the teaser rate, lenders typically adjust the rate to the maximum amount.
 Make sure you calculate your monthly payment at the potential maximum rate.

 Payment Recalculations:

-at each adjustment period, lenders must recalculate your monthly payment at the new rate, remaining term, and existing mortgage balance after all existing payments and pre-payments made on the mortgage loan.
+At each adjustment period, lenders must recalculate your monthly payment at the new rate, remaining term, and existing mortgage balance after all existing payments and pre-payments made on the mortgage loan.

 Lenders do make mistakes and overcharge ARM borrowers.